dt-demos/keptn-docker-tasks/PREPAREPROJECT.md

 Dockerized script that will perform the logic to perform a [Keptn Onboard Project](https://keptn.sh/docs/0.7.x/manage/project/)

 Use Cases:
-* Add this prior to sending the keptn evaluation
+* Add task prior to sending calling the keptn quality gate task

 Script logic:
 1. Valiate the passed in shipyard, sli, and slo files exists